naseweisssss/sunshine/README.md

 Connected with local e-commerce platforms, users can compare the prices from different merchants and even get recommendations from our ends. <br /><br/><br/>
 <img src="imagesandgifs/5.svg" width="500"/></a>

-### Log in Page
-Log in with your Google or Facebook account to keep track of your solar data and sync across mutiple devices!

 ## Requirements